This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Is Liberec Worth Visiting?

-For us, one of the main reasons to visit Liberec though is that it’s a fine example of responsible tourism.
+For us, one of the main reasons to visit Liberec is that it’s a fine example of responsible tourism.

 How To Get To Liberec

-If you plan to travel directly to Liberec, the closest international airport is Vaclav Havel Prague Airport.
+If you plan to travel directly to Liberec, the closest international airport is Prague’s Vaclav Havel Airport.
 The best way to get from Prague to Liberec is by bus, which takes about one hour.

-How Many Days in Liberec?
+How Many Days in Liberec

 Where To Stay in Liberec